 We account for our other investments at fair value in accordance with FASB ASC Topic Financial Instruments.
 The fair value of certain of our fund investments, which principally include private equity investments, senior secured bank loan funds and hedge funds, is recorded on our consolidated balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
-The net valuation criteria established by the managers of such investments is established in accordance with the governing documents of such investments.
+The net valuation criteria established by the managers of such investments of such investments.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.